-The Golden Promise Gold Project is Great Atlantic’s most advanced, highest priority and largest (approx. 16,500 hectares) property.
-It consists of two adjoining properties, the northern Golden Promise Property and the South Golden Promise Property, each subject to separate option agreements.
-The Project is located in central Newfoundland near the town of Badger.
-Multiple gold-bearing quartz veins and zones of gold bearing quartz boulders are reported within the Project.
+The Golden Promise Gold Property is Great Atlantic’s most advanced, highest priority and largest (approx. 16,500 hectares) property.
+The Property is located within the central Newfoundland gold belt near the town of Badger.
+Multiple gold bearing quartz veins / quartz vein systems and zones of gold bearing quartz boulders are reported within the Property.
+One such quartz vein system is the Jaclyn Main Zone (JMZ).
+Great Atlantic reported a 43-101 compliant mineral resource estimate for the JMZ during December 2018 (119,000 oz. gold inferred resource).
+Diamond drilling during late 2019 tested a section of the JMZ (assays pending).
 Multiple 2017 Great Atlantic quartz samples from different regions of the Golden Promise Property exceeded 1 oz. / ton gold.

-A bulk sample from the Jaclyn Main Zone was also extracted and processed in 2010, reported to be approx. 2200 tonnes with a 5.59 g/t Au head grade (source: Crosshair Exploration and Mining Corp. mineral assessment report).
-Veins are meta-sediment hosted and have been compared to other turbidite-hosted (or slate-belt) gold deposits throughout the world (source: 2008 43-101 Technical Report for Crosshair Exploration and Mining Corp by L.R.
-Pilgrim and G.H.
-Giroux, 2008).
+A bulk sample from the JMZ was also extracted and processed in 2010, reported to be approx. 2200 tonnes with a 5.59 g/t Au head grade (source: Crosshair Exploration and Mining Corp. mineral assessment report).

 Reported historic drill intersections (2002-2007) include (core length):

 • GP06-52: 93.71 g/T Au over 1.40m;